Salt spray test: assess the corrosion resistance of your materials

 - DIN 50021 , NF EN ISO 60068-2-11 , MIL-STD-810

-- Equipment : salt spray enclosures with fine temperature and pressure regulation, sampling devices, continuous monitoring
+- Equipment : salt spray chambers with fine temperature and pressure control, sampling devices, continuous monitoring

 For which matrices?

-Salt spray testing applies to many materials and finished products:
+The salt spray test is applicable to many materials and finished products:

 Main industrial applications

-The BET method is essential in many industrial sectors where the specific surface determines the performance of the product :
+The BET method is essential in many industrial sectors where specific surface area determines product performance :

 Léa Géréec